filecoin-project/f3-activation-contract/checklist.md

         * Post a link to the PR in the "tracking issue".
         *   Commit the manifest file into the `f3-activation-contract` repository.
     *   Status: not started
-    *   Output: A verifiable manifest file stored in the repository.
+    *   Output: A verifiable manifest file stored in the repository
-    *   **Manifest Link:** \[*Link to manifest file in repository*]
+        *   Manifest Link: [*Link to manifest file in repository*]

-3.  **Communication and Coordination**
-    *   Goal: Ensure all stakeholders are informed and aligned.
+3.  **Smart Contract Interaction using SAFE Transaction Builder**
+    *   Goal: Prepare the transaction that sets the parameters in the smart contract.
     *   Action:
-        *   Communicate the proposed F3 parameters, bootstrap epoch, and rationale to Lotus, Forest, and Venus implementation teams.
-        *   Establish the expected encoding scheme of the manifest so that it is the same across implementations.
-        *   Share the manifest file and the address of the smart contract.
-    *   **Smart Contract Address:** \[*F3 Activation Smart Contract Address*]

-4.  **Smart Contract Interaction using SAFE Transaction Builder**
-    *   Goal: Prepare and execute the transaction that sets the parameters in the smart contract.
-    *   Action:
         *   Use the SAFE Transaction Builder to craft a transaction that interacts with the F3 activation smart contract.
         *   The transaction should call the function on the smart contract that sets the F3 parameters and bootstrap epoch.
         *   Verify that the encoded manifest is correctly formatted and points to the parameters.
     *   Status: not started
-    * Output: transaction
+    *   Output: screenshot of what was submitted to "SAFE Transaction Builder"

-5.  **Multi-Sig Approval**
+4.  **Multi-Sig Approval**
-    *   Goal: Achieve consensus among implementation partners.
+    *   Goal: Achieve consensus among implementation partners
     *   Action:
         *   Implementation partners (Lotus, Forest, Venus) should review the proposed transaction via the CLI tooling.
         *   Each partner uses their key to sign the transaction, indicating their approval of the F3 parameters and bootstrap epoch.
     *   Status: not started

-6.  **Transaction Publication and Execution**
+5.  **Transaction Publication and Execution**
-    *   Goal: Activate F3 on the network.
+    *   Goal: Execute the transaction that sets the parameters in the smart contract, effectively starting the clock for F3 activation on the network.
     *   Action:
         *   Once the required number of signatures is collected, publish the signed transaction to the Filecoin network.
         *   The smart contract will execute the transaction, setting the F3 parameters and scheduling the bootstrap epoch.
         *   Post the transaction hash to the "tracking issue".
     *   Status: not started
+    *   Output: Transaction hash of the activation transaction
-    *   **Transaction Hash:** \[*Transaction Hash of the Activation Transaction*]
+        *   Transaction Hash: [*Transaction Hash of the Activation Transaction*]

-7.  **Verification and Monitoring**
+6.  **Verification and Monitoring**
-    *   Goal: Confirm successful activation and ongoing stability.
+    *   Goal: Confirm successful activation.
     *   Action:
         *   After the bootstrap epoch, verify that F3 is active on the network by monitoring relevant metrics.
-        *   Continuously monitor network performance and adjust parameters as needed, following the same process.
+        *   Close with comment the "tracking issue": "F3 is activated on mainnet.
+Closing this issue.
+Continuous network performance happens outside this issue."
     *   Status: not started